typhoon-data-org/typhoon-orchestrator/README.md

 - Lambda is cheap.
 You get 1 million invocations for free every month.
 - Workflows can be paralellized by running tasks in parallel on different instances of the Lambda.
 Typhoon DAGs use batching to take full advantage of this.

-# Why Typhoon + Airflow?
+## Typhoon + Airflow

 Airflow is great!

+It's also the industry standard and will be around for a while.
+However, we think it can be improved, without even migrating your existing production code.

 ***Typhoon lets you write Airflow DAGS faster*** :rocket::